Permutations with repetition - practice problems

 How many possible ways can we store three lemonades, four mineral waters, and two juices in the refrigerator next to each other? - Probability - shelf

 Ten books are placed randomly on one shelf.
-Find the probability that certain three books are placed next to each other. - Play match
+Find the probability that certain three books are placed next to each other. - Permutation element count

 A hockey match played for three periods ended with a score of 2:3.
 How many possibilities are there on how the given thirds could have been completed? - Monogram letter combinations